zweilosec/Infosec-Notes/windows-1/windows-basics.md

 - **Windows 1.0 (1985):** The first graphical user interface (GUI) for MS-DOS, featuring overlapping windows and basic applications like Calculator and Paint.
 - **Windows 3.x (1990-1992):** Introduced better multitasking, improved graphics, and became the first widely adopted version of Windows.
 - **Windows 95 (1995):** Marked a major shift with the Start Menu, taskbar, and support for 32-bit applications.
+- **Windows 98 (1998):** Improved hardware support, introduced USB support, and integrated Internet Explorer for web browsing.
+- **Windows 98 SE (1999):** Enhanced system stability, improved USB support, and added Internet Connection Sharing for home networks.
 - **Windows XP (2001):** Built on the NT kernel, it combined stability with a user-friendly interface, becoming one of the most popular versions.
+- **Windows XP SP2 (2004):** A landmark update that introduced major security enhancements, including the Windows Firewall and Data Execution Prevention (DEP).
 - **Windows 7 (2009):** Focused on performance and usability, it remains a favorite for many users.
+- **Windows 8 (2012):** Introduced a touch-friendly interface with the Modern UI (formerly Metro) and the Windows Store, but faced criticism for removing the Start Menu.
+- **Windows 8.1 (2013):** Addressed user feedback by reintroducing the Start Button and improving the Modern UI experience.
 - **Windows 10 (2015):** Introduced a unified platform across devices and regular updates as a service.
 - **Windows 11 (2021):** Modernized the interface with a centered Start Menu, improved multitasking, and enhanced security features.